solutionforest/Inspirecms-core/docs/customize-the-admin-panel.md

 slug: customize-the-admin-panel
 path: docs/v1/customize-the-admin-panel
 uri: /docs/1.x/customize-the-admin-panel
----

-# Customize the Admin Panel
+heading: Customize the Admin Panel

-InspireCMS provides a flexible and powerful admin interface built on the Filament framework.
-This guide explains how to customize and extend the admin panel to meet your specific needs, including creating custom resources, pages, widgets, and modifying the appearance to match your brand.
+brief: This guide explains how to customize and extend the admin panel to meet your specific needs, including creating custom resources, pages, widgets, and modifying the appearance to match your brand.
 Whether you need to add new functionality or tailor the existing features, InspireCMS offers multiple extension points for developers.
 ---

 ## Overview